Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 ### Invite a user to your organization

 If you are an organization admin, you can add users to an organization.
-An organization admin can only add as many users as the number of available seats in the organization.

 1. Sign in to the [Platform](https://platform.axway.com/).
 2. Click on the **User & Org** menu and select **Organization**.